Drizzle Adapter

 import { drizzle } from "drizzle-orm/node-postgres";

-import { createDrizzleAdapter } from "@superfunctions/db";
+import { drizzleAdapter } from "@superfunctions/db/adapters";

 const db = drizzle(connectionString);

-const adapter = createDrizzleAdapter({
+const adapter = drizzleAdapter({

 db,